 The New Freedom program provides transportation and mobility management services, sensitive to the needs of seniors and adults with disabilities, to enhance quality of life, maintain independence, and improve their overall health and well-being.
 As more Los Angeles County residents grow older, the independence of owning a vehicle becomes less possible and more dangerous.
 As people grow older they need to start asking: “How will I get to life-sustaining and life-enriching destinations when I can no longer drive myself?”
 Please use our site to learn more about the WDACS New Freedom Transportation Program.

 Los Angeles County and L.A.
 Found provide assistance to caregivers of individuals living with Alzheimer’s, Dementia, Autism and other cognitive impairments.

 Los Angeles County is proud to partner with Project Lifesaver to help locate a loved one who goes missing, in addition to providing resources for community support services.
 Through LA Found, we can provide a Project Lifesaver tracking bracelet at no cost to at-risk individuals.

 The Linkages Program provides comprehensive care management that serves and links older individuals with a full range of appropriate services.
 The goal of the program is to prevent premature or inappropriate institutionalization of at risk individuals by promoting and maintaining independent living for frail older adults, adults with disabilities, and residents of residential care facilities who are scheduled to be discharged within 30 to 60 days from the date of the referral.

 Services provided include:

 Adult Protective Services Home Safe Program

-APS Home Safe Program provides APS clients who are at risk of becoming homeless with homelessness prevention services necessary to maintain their current housing or with assistance in finding new housing to avoid becoming homeless and entering the homeless emergency shelter system.
+The Adult Protective Services (APS) Home Safe Program provides older adults at risk of homelessness with services necessary to maintain their current housing or find new housing to avoid becoming homeless or entering the homeless emergency shelter system.

 Adult Protective Services (APS)